wafy80/acestream-scraper/wiki/Usage.md

 1. Access the Acexy status endpoint at: `http://localhost:8080/ace/status`
 2. Check Acexy status directly in the main dashboard
 3. Manage your Acestream connections through this web interface

+## Cloudflare WARP

+When enabled, Cloudflare WARP provides these benefits:

+1. **Enhanced Privacy**: Your traffic is encrypted and routed through Cloudflare's network
+2. **Geo-Blocking Bypass**: Access content that might be regionally restricted
+3. **Improved Security**: Protection from various network-based attacks
+4. **Better Performance**: Optimized routing through Cloudflare's global network

+To use WARP features:
+1. Make sure the container is running with `-e ENABLE_WARP=true` and required capabilities (`--cap-add NET_ADMIN --cap-add SYS_ADMIN`)
+2. Navigate to the Configuration page
+3. Use the WARP controls to connect, disconnect, or change modes
+4. Optionally register a WARP+ or Team license for premium features